oroinc/documentation/user_guide/system_entities_opportunities.rst

 All the Custom fields populated into the System and available for the User will be displayed in the *Additional* section (to create a custom field go to *System --> Entities --> Entity Management --> Create Field*) .

-Once you have filled all the mandatory and desired fields, click :kbd:`Save and Close` button and you will get to the page of the
+Once you have filled all the mandatory and desired fields, click :guilabel:`Save and Close` button and you will get to the page of the Opportunity created.
-Opportunity created.
 The Opportunity will also appear in the Opportunities grid.

 .. _user-guide-system-entities-opportunities-salestab-import-opportunities: